Carrot Cake Banana Bread

 I buy bananas every single week.

-I also let half of them black.
+I also left half of them black.

 Every.
 Single.
 Week.

-I’m really bad at adulting.
+I’m terrible at adulting.

 Please say yes.